 These supplemental event funds are available to UCLA Residential Life professional staff, Faculty-in-Residence, and registered UCLA student organizations.

-All-Hill events and registered UCLA student organization events that are open to all Hill residents are also eligible.
-We no longer fund community building-wide programs and Floor/House events.
+All Hill events and registered UCLA student organization events that are open to all Hill residents are eligible.
+We do not fund community building-wide programs and floor/house events.

-Do I have to meet with my SOLE advisor before submitting a funding request?
+Do I have to meet with my Advisor before submitting a funding request?

 Yes.
-The Funding Board requires that you have discussed your event plans, including supplies and equipment needed, with your SOLE advisor prior to submitting your application.
-Your SOLE advisor is notified via email to verify that you have discussed with them about your event.
+The Funding and Advisory Board requires that you have discussed your event plans, including supplies and equipment needed, with your SOLE, CPO, or FSL Advisor prior to submitting your application.
+Your Advisor will be included in all email communications about your request and any resulting actions (funding approval or denial, etc.).

 What is the deadline for submitting my Funding request?

-What information should the representative know prior to presenting to Funding Board?
+What information should the representative know prior to presenting to the Funding and Advisory Board?

-Funding Board meets on Even Weeks (2,4,6,8), Tuesdays at 3:30pm in the Bradley International Hall Conference Room #224 (2nd floor).
-It is highly encouraged that the original submitter present the Funding Request.
-However, you are allowed to send a representative/proxy to present on your behalf.
-Funding Board expects that the representative will have extensive knowledge about the event and will be able to answer any questions related to the Funding Request.
+It is highly encouraged that the original submitter or Signatory present the funding request.
+The Funding and Advisory Board expects that the representative will have extensive knowledge about the event and will be able to answer any questions related to the funding request.
 Please check in with your representative to ensure they are prepared.

 How are requests evaluated?

-Are there items that the Funding Board might not fund?
+Are there items that the Funding and Advisory Board might not fund?

 - Gift Cards: Typically these are not allowed or approved.
 If you want to provide incentives, chance vouchers, gifts, etc. then you should purchase actual gift items, or, on a case-by-case basis sometimes $ on a BruinCard is acceptable.
 All of these must relate to the nature of the program theme.